This section describes the options of the webhook source in syslog-ng OSE.

 For untrusted certificates only the existence of the certificate is checked, but it does not have to be valid — syslog-ng OSE accepts the certificate even if it is expired, signed by an unknown CA, or its CN and the name of the machine mismatches.

-CAUTION: When validating a certificate, the entire certificate chain must be valid, including the CA certificate.
+WARNING: When validating a certificate, the entire certificate chain must be valid, including the CA certificate.
 If any certificate of the chain is invalid, syslog-ng OSE will reject the connection.

 Default: no